New Water Tanks

 How does this affect me?

-- Outdoor use - The outdoor use will be affected more if the sprinkler system has not had a PRV since the pressure is dropping about 40 psi.
+- Outdoor Use - The outdoor use will be affected more if the sprinkler system has not had a PRV since the pressure is dropping about 40 psi.
 When starting up your system next spring, check your spray patterns and run times to ensure that watering is effective.

 - Fire sprinkler systems (more typical for commercial properties) will be affected by the lowered pressure.
 Check the system characteristics and ensure that it will still function properly at the lower system pressure.
 Typical system pressures on peak days will range from 65psi to 95psi.